Appealing to the Special Educational Needs and Disability Tribunal (SENDIST)

 The Tribunal will consider written and oral evidence submitted by both parties to the appeal before making its decision.

 The Tribunal can draw on its own expertise when reaching a decision and should issue a written decision within two weeks of the appeal hearing.

-Where the decision of the parent or young person is not to pursue mediation following contact with a mediation adviser, the adviser should issue a mediation certificate within 3 working days of the parent or young person informing them they do not wish to pursue mediation.
+Where the parent or young person decides not to pursue mediation the mediation adviser must issue a Mediation Certificate within 3 working days of the parent or young person informing them of their decision not to pursue mediation.